Which superlative expressions are academic?

 – Give examples for twelve useful superlative academic sentences

 While superlative expressions such as ‘Pizza is the most delicious food’ are more commonly used in informal speech than in academic writing, there are still a wide variety of expressions that may be useful for those requiring the English language for academic purposes.
-This fifth and final lesson about comparatives and superlatives therefore aims to provide some of the most helpful superlative expressions for the reader, outlining also a short list of common academic adjectives and adverbs.
-Before turning to these words and expressions however, there are three considerations omitted from Lesson 4 that should be discussed here.
+This fifth and final chapter about comparatives and superlatives therefore aims to provide some of the most helpful superlative expressions for the reader, outlining also a short list of common academic adjectives and adverbs.
+Before turning to these words and expressions however, there are three considerations omitted from Chapter 4 that should be discussed here.

 1. Negating Superlative Expressions